Dutchess County Fairgrounds: Sheep and Wool Festival

 The New York State Sheep and Wool Festival features over 300 wool & fiber arts and vendors of materials and tools associated with all things wool make up the show.
 Natural fiber producing livestock such as angora rabbits, llamas & alpacas, musk oxen and many different breeds of sheep and goats are showcased.

 Hudson Valley Wine and Food Festival

 In addition to entertainment, the festival features hundreds of vendors offering samples of fine wine, craft beverages, gourmet specialty foods, and artisan products.

 Rhinebeck Antiques Fair

 Each spring collectors and dealers from the region feature Americana, Folk Art, Antique Jewelry, Mid-Century Modern and Home and Garden Décor.

+On the first weekend in May, vintage and classic cars, hot rods, and custom pickups rally to the Rhinebeck Antique Car Show and Swap Meet.

 Classic car shows

 The two day event features the hot rods, customs and imports, with no cut off years on day one.
 The second day is reserved for original, restored, antique and classic vehicles.

 Stock car racing

 From 1922 through its closing in 1962, the Rhinebeck Speedway staged standard, midgets and stock car races on the grounds of the Dutchess County Fairgrounds.
 It included two tracks, a 1/2 mi dirt oval for standard race cars and an inner 1/5 mi paved oval that was used for midget car racing.